secretstartups/handbook/releases/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

+Starting in 16.6 (November 2023), we will move from publishing on every 22nd of the month to [**every 3rd Thursday of the month**](https://gitlab.com/groups/gitlab-com/-/epics/2184).
+The release process is not expected to change, but we will now have a set day of the week for releasing the self-managed releases, reducing the need for our team members to work on weekends in order to prepare for the release.
+With this change, the code cutoff will now always be the **Friday** before the Thursday release day.
+All releases up to and including 16.5 will still be published on the 22nd of the month.
+{: .alert .alert-gitlab-orange}

 ## Overview and terminology
 This page describes the processes used to release packages to self-managed users.

 **Monthly self-managed release**

-GitLab version (XX.YY.0) [is published every month on the 22nd][process-monthly-release].
+GitLab version (XX.YY.0) [is published every month][process-monthly-release].
 From this monthly release, [patch][process-patch-release], [non-critical][process-security-release-non-critical], and [critical][process-security-release-critical] security releases are created as needed.

-Starting no earlier than 16.6 (November 2023), we will move from publishing on every 22nd of the month to [**every 3rd Thursday of the month**](https://gitlab.com/gitlab-com/www-gitlab-com/-/merge_requests/124310).
-The release process is not expected to change, except the days of the week for the process will be more stable, reducing the pressure to work on weekends.
-For example, the code cutoff will always be the **Friday** before the Thursday release day.
-All releases up to and including the one prior to this change will still be published on the 22nd of the month.
-{: .alert .alert-gitlab-orange}

 Our [maintenance policy] describes in detail the cadence of our major, minor and patch releases for self-managed users.
 The major release yearly cadence was defined [after an all stakeholder discussion](https://gitlab.com/gitlab-com/Product/issues/50).